itsanubhav009/next-js/README.md

   ## search for one level down

-  # One is for parallel and intercepting Route Both
+  # One is for parallel and intercepting Route Both and we can use them to display many routes simontaneously

+  # Route Handlers (comments)
+    Route handlers give custom request handler for given file FOR HANDLING (DELETE , POST , GET , PATCH) request First make a async function
+    '''export async function function_name '''
+    as a parameter request and params.
+    Then get the value from request and params
+    '''await request.json();'''

+  ## Redirect
+     Used when you have to redirect to certain page after checking or perfroming certain operations

+  ## Headers(profile/api/route.js)
+  ## Cookie(profile/api/route.js)
+     Set-Cookie -> For setting the cookie
+     request.cookies.get("cookie_name") -> for getting the cookie
+  ## Caching
+  ## Middleware